oVirt/ovirt-site/source/develop/release-management/features/virt/novnc-console.html.md

 ### Setup Websocket Proxy on a Separate Machine

-With release 3.5 oVirt supports also the deploy of WebSocket Proxy on a separate host via engine-setup; please follow this instruction: <http://www.ovirt.org/Features/WebSocketProxy_on_a_separate_host>
+With release 3.5 oVirt supports also the deploy of WebSocket Proxy on a separate host via engine-setup; please follow this instruction: [Features/WebSocketProxy on a separate host](/develop/release-management/features/integration/websocketproxy-on-a-separate-host/)

 ## Using noVNC